 Top 5 Reasons You Need to Take the BIRTHFIT Prenatal Series

 This will look different for everyone and that is A OKAY!
 There is no wrong way or better way to birth a baby.
 No one way makes you more womanly or worthy of love and respect.
 There is no easy way to birth a tiny human.
-This class is here to help you understand the benefits and risks behind common procedures and different birthing practices, and to feel supported and empowered in your decisions.
+This class is here to help you understand the benefits, risks, and alternatives associated with common procedures and different birthing practices, and to feel supported and empowered in your decisions.

 In this class, we create a birth preference sheet rather than a birth plan, because so much of birth is surrendering to the unknown.
 The universe has this tricky way of throwing curveballs our direction at any moment.
 As my father would say “Inspect what you expect.”
 Meaning: have a game plan if everything goes the opposite of how you thought it would.
 You and your partner will discuss different unexpected birth scenarios like breech baby, extended labor, fatigue, unplanned c-sections etc. and talk through these tricky situations NOW rather than in the moment.
 This will help you navigate the unknown in a calm, mindful manner, rather than from a place of panic and fear.